 All graduate students receive a Western email account and access to Western computing resources upon registration.
-In this section, describe any additional information technology resources and services that will be available to students in the program.
-In particular, describe how the discipline/profession-specific information technology needs of students will be met.
+In this section, describe any additional computing resources and services available to students in the program.
+In particular, describe how the discipline-specific computing needs of students are met.
+Note any anticipated or planned changes in computing resources.